Helping you grow closer to God

 And I knew what was going to happen here.
 And so, the Wednesday before we came, it was like, “Let’s have a day of fasting and prayer.”
 It’s voluntary.
 The great majority of all of our staff said, “We know what would be happening in your lives,” and I knew what was going to happen in my life and I knew probably what would happen up here.
 God hears.
 Where prayer prevails, power falls.

 We have a ...
 We went through a book together and one of the quotes was from Haddon Robinson.
 He was a professor of preaching at Dallas and then later I think was the president of Denver Seminary and then later headed up a department at Gordon-Conwell.
-It’s a quick quote, but now it’s on all of our screens that comes up every day at Living on the Edge.
 “Prayer is the battle.
 Ministry is the spoils.”
 Prayer is the battle.
 Ministry is the spoils.

 It’s the kind of prayer, it’s consistent, it’s intense, and then it’s strategic.
 Notice he says, “I pray for all the saints.
 God’s messengers will be bold that utterance may be given.”
 It’s about God’s message.
 Warren Wiersbe said, “Prayer is the energy that allows the soldier to wear the armor and wield the sword.”